 The living wage is the hourly pay required to cover necessities such as food, clothing, shelter, and transportation.
 Not only does the living wage allow employees to subsist, but it also provides them access to a decent quality of life with the ability to participate in their communities as healthy and active social citizens.

 Two full-time employees in Sudbury, working 37.5 hours per week, with two young children to support, would need to make $16.98 an hour to afford the above necessities and fully participate in their community both socially and economically.

-Click the following link to learn more about Sudbury’s Living Wage and the larger Living Wage Movement happening across Ontario and Canada:
+Click the following links to learn more about Sudbury’s Living Wage and the larger Living Wage Movement happening across Ontario and Canada: